TylerLu/EDUGraphAPI-Angular/README.md

    - **clientId**: use the Client Id of the app registration you created earlier.
    - **clientSecret**: use the Key value of the app registration you created earlier.
-   - **BingMapKey**: use the key of Bing Map you got earlier.
-This setting is optional.
    - **SourceCodeRepositoryURL**: use the repository URL of your fork.

 2. In the Solution Explorer, right-click **npm**, then click **Install Missing npm Packages**: